Zenobia Chan

 Headshot of Zenobia Chan

-I hold a PhD in Politics from Princeton and have taught at Oxford, Georgetown, and the Institute for Qualitative and Multi-Method Research (IQMR).
-Before academia, I led an analytics team at Google and worked at the United Nations, World Bank, and OECD on development assistance, infrastructure financing, and industrial policy.
+I am an Assistant Professor of Government at Georgetown University, where I also co-direct the Political Economy Program.
+I hold a PhD from Princeton and have taught at Columbia, Oxford, Princeton, and the Institute for Qualitative and Multi-Method Research (IQMR).
+Before wandering into academia with misplaced confidence, I led an analytics team at Google and worked at the United Nations, World Bank, and OECD on development assistance, infrastructure financing, and industrial policy.

 Behind the Screen: Understanding National Support for an Investment Screening Mechanism in the European Union (with Sophie Meunier)